tgkei/crawling/README.md

 ## Structure

 #### resources
 The data that is extracted are installed.
-Including both {pickle | csv | json} and images
+Including both data and images